drewrl3v/probability_puzzlin_reboot/book/src/chapter_2.md

 (a.)
 On average, how many times must a $6$-sided die be rolled until you see a $65$ pattern?

 (b.)
-On average, how mnay times must a $6$-sided be rolled until there are two rolls in a row that differ by $1$ (for example $2$ followed by a $1$ or a $3$, or a $5$ followed by a $6$, ect.)
+On average, how many times must a $6$-sided be rolled until there are two rolls in a row that differ by $1$ (for example $2$ followed by a $1$ or a $3$, or a $5$ followed by a $6$, ect.)

 ### Problem 6: